August 10, 2018

 Music will be available well before any rehearsals begin.
 Your studio teachers will be aware of the repertoire.
 Wind players and percussionists are encouraged to bring this repertoire to your lessons for discussion and guidance.
 String players are expected to learn their parts and bring any questions to the attention of their teachers as well.

-Listening to recordings of the works, studying a score, playing through parts with your colleagues, asking outside sources for advice, going to concerts to hear this repertoire, studying the work's history, structure and the composer himself, are but a few suggestions for your preparation.
+Listening to recordings of the works, studying a score, playing through parts with your colleagues, asking outside sources for advice, going to concerts to hear this repertoire, studying the work's history, structure and the composer's biography, are but a few suggestions for your preparation.

 Grading will be based on several criteria: attendance, proactive participation, preparation, professional etiquette, standard of playing, taking care of music parts and performance.
 The goal of the orchestral program is to prepare you for life in a professional orchestra or similar setting.
 The standards of professionalism are the yardstick by which you will be measured, not only here at CMU, but in your future positions.
 Please refer any questions regarding attendance policies to Mr. Skavronski.